Jeff-Russ/ror-guides/rails-database.md

 	class CreateEnrollments < ActiveRecord::Migration
 	  def change
 	    create_table :enrollments do |t|
-	      t.references :course
+	      t.references :course, index: true
-	      t.references :student
+	      t.references :student, index: true

 	      t.timestamps
 	    end
-	    add_index :enrollments, ["course_id", "student_id "]
 	  end
 	end

 A couple of things to note: unlike the model-less join, we do not need to add `id: false`.
 We need a primary key so we'll let the default take over.
 Also note that, since we used `t.references` instead of `t.integer`, we can leave off the `_id` at the end.
 We used an array to handle the two foreign keys at once.

+### Moving our Data to a Modeled Join Table

+__Accessing Model-less Table with SQL__

+Let's first look at the details of how the two JOIN tables differ so we can see how we might be able to move the data to corresponding columns.
+Normally we would be able to inspect the old Join table via it's model (`ModelName.column_names`).
+This won't work but `ActiveRecord::Base.connection.tables` shows the table exists.
+We could look at the tables using raw SQL in `rails db` or insert SQL in `rails console` with `ActiveRecord::Base.connection.execute("SQL query")`.
+Here is some useful SQL:

+>* `SELECT * FROM table_name;` show all tables
+>* `DESCRIBE tablename;` in MySQL
+>* `.schema tablename;` in SQLite
+>* `PRAGMA table_info(tablename);` should work in most SQL based DBs

+If you do some research you will find that both tables have: `"course_id" integer, "student_id" integer` which is where the data is held.
+The index names are different since the contain the name of the Join table in their name:

+	CREATE INDEX "index_courses_students_on_course_id_and_student_id"
+		ON "courses_students" ("course_id", "student_id")
+vs

+	CREATE INDEX "index_enrollments_on_course_id" ON "enrollments" ("course_id")
+	CREATE INDEX "index_enrollments_on_student_id" ON "enrollments" ("student_id")

+Also, The model-less table lacked the timestamps and the primary key which was defined `"id" INTEGER PRIMARY KEY AUTOINCREMENT NOT NULL`.
+None of the differences should effect us since the actual data sits in identically named columns.
+If all of this is making your head spin you might consider using some graphical database browser application.

+__Accessing Model-less Table by Making Model For It__

+Not having a model certainly deprives us from many of the useful functionalities provided by Rails so why not try to create a model for this pre-existing table?
+Armed with knowledge on how Rails links code via it's naming conventions we can manually create the file `app/models/courses_student.rb` and define it with `class CoursesStudent < ActiveRecord::Base end`.
+Of course it's singular but what you might find odd is that the class name is `CoursesStudent` and not `CourseStudent`.
+The file name doesn't matter as much.
+No go into `rails c`:

+	> Rails.application.eager_load!
+	> CoursesStudent.column_names #=> ["course_id", "student_id"]

+Success!
+It knew the schema of the `courses_students` table.
+Let's get this intersection of columns name (`["course_id", "student_id"]`) in an array variable and then interate over all the data, creating new rows in the new Join:

+	> columns = (CoursesStudent.column_names & Enrollment.column_names) - ["id"]
+	> Enrollment.create( CoursesStudent.all(:select => columns.join(",") ).map(&:attributes) )

+If that last line doesn't work you can just run `Enrollment.create( CoursesStudent.all.map(&:attributes) )` because we have no columns to omit from the source table.

+### Finalizing Change and Adding to Join

+__Deleting Old Join Table__

+Now we can delete our old table

+	$ rails g migration DropCoursesStudentsJoin

+Now make `change` look like:

+	class DropCoursesStudentsJoin < ActiveRecord::Migration
+	  def change
+	    drop_table :courses_students
+	  end
+	end

+You can run `rake db:migrate` now or wait until we have the new addition and have transferred the data.

+__Adding to Join Table__

 At this point we don't have any functionality that we lacked in the model-less join.
-Let's add the student's grade in the course, right before `timestamps`:
+Let's add the student's grade in the course.
+Run `$ rails g migration AddGradesToEnrollments` This is how we would add our additions if this were a `create_table` method:

 	t.decimal :grade, precision: 5, scale: 2

-We used `decimal` because it has fixed precision and is not floating point. `:scale` determines the number of digits after the decimal point and `:precision` determins the total number of digits.
-Now let's add something to show if the course is an elective or required:

 	t.boolean :elective, default: false

+but we need to use `add_column(table_name, column_name, type, options = {})`

+    add_column :enrollments, :grade, :decimal, {precision: 5, scale: 2}
+    add_column :enrollments, :elective, :boolean, default: false

+Note that Rails is smart enough to know that `precision: 5, scale: 2` is actually `{precision: 5, scale: 2}` if you had notated it that way.

+We used `decimal` for grades because it has fixed precision and is not floating point. `:scale` determines the number of digits after the decimal point and `:precision` determins the total number of digits. `elective` indicated wheather the course is an elective or required:

 Now we can run `rake db:migrate` and move on to defining the model files which are empty classes at the moment.
-Add the following:
+If you want, you can first check `Enrollment.all` to see if the columns were added.
+Next add the following (Remember that there is a better way to do this but for the sake of learning we will use the above association methods.):

 >`Course` model class `has_many :enrollments`
 >`Student` model class `has_many :enrollments`
->`Enrollment` model class `belongs_to :courses`
+>`Enrollment` model class `belongs_to :course` not plural!
->`Enrollment` also should `belongs_to :students`
+>`Enrollment` also should `belongs_to :student` not plural!

-Remember that there is a better way to do this but for the sake of learning we will use the above association methods.

-__REVIST DEFAULT OVERRIDES:__

 Note that at this point, no SQL JOIN clause has been run.
 We simply have a table with two id's and an index.

-__Associating Specific Records__
+### Associating Specific Records

 For this exercise you should have two courses and two students added to your database.
+For even more students you can run:

+	f = %w[Rhianna Shannon Marion Nigel Daniel Charlotte Harold Walt Audrey] l = %w[Hill Stringer Todd Michaels Hermanson David Ellis Lowell Putnam] 9.times { |i| Student.create(first_name: f[i], last_name: l[i]) }

 You would do this the same way as you would with any other table with a Rails model.
 We have to handle the joins differently now that we have a model for the join table.
 Let's say a student visits the registrar and says he needs and elective.
 The student is looked up and `student1` is made.
 The desired course is looked up and `course1` is made, then:

 	$ rails console
 	> student1.enrollments  # shows no courses. same for student2